 Fourthly, hypertension is symptomless (even when poorly controlled)2 and patients may not perceive a need for social support until complications that are physically debilitating ensue.
 In addition, most participants (56.30 %) in this study were married / co-habiting and were likely to enjoy the benefits of social companionship.
-These may make participants report low BOT scores because social companionship ameliorates stress inherent in living alone, mitigates high BOT and improves treatment adherence and outcomes.5,6,17 Not surprisingly, in this study, divorced and single participants were significantly more likely to have a higher mean SBP and DBP respectively.
+These may make participants report low BOT scores because social companionship ameliorates stress inherent in living alone, mitigates high BOT and improves treatment adherence and outcomes.5,6,17 Not surprisingly, in this study, divorced and single participants were significantly more likely to have a higher mean SBP and DBP, respectively.
 However, this study did not find any association between BP control and marital status, which may imply that there may be factors within the marriage institution such as social support whose absence or presence drives this association rather than the marriage itself.
 Nonetheless, where social companionship is lacking such as in the elderly with hypertension who live alone, community-based health peer groups and home visits by community health workers could be used to promote social and treatment support, ameliorate BOT and consequently improve BP control.

-Co-morbidity was common in this study, previous multimorbidity studies and BOT outside our context reported it to impose a high BOT, worsen treatment adherence and result in poor disease control.1,2,3,4,5 There is a need for BOT studies and multimorbidity to be carried out in our context.
-However this highlights the need for healthcare professionals to screen for co-existing illnesses and BOT, not only for clinical risk stratification and treatment16.
-If a high BOT is found, resources for social and treatment support need to be recruited.
-However, healthcare professionals do not often respond to poor disease by assessing BOT.16,19 Rather, they escalate and make treatment regimens more complex.16,19 Clinicians should aim to understand the impact of the BOT imposed on their patients by the physical demands of the disease and co-morbid condition(s), the complexity of drug prescriptions and the need for selfcare.
+Co-morbidity was common in this study; previous multi-morbidity studies and BOT outside our context reported it to impose a high BOT, worsen treatment adherence and result in poor disease control.1,2,3,4,5 There is a need for BOT studies and multi-morbidity to be carried out in our context.
+However, this highlights the need for healthcare professionals to screen for co-existing illnesses and BOT, not only for clinical risk stratification and treatment.16 If a high BOT is found, resources for social and treatment support need to be recruited.
+However, healthcare professionals do not often respond to poor disease by assessing BOT.16,19 Rather, they escalate and make treatment regimens more complex.16,19 Clinicians should aim to understand the impact of the BOT imposed on their patients by the physical demands of the disease and co-morbid condition(s), the complexity of drug prescriptions and the need for self-care.
 Reflecting on these may result in healthcare professionals being more patient-centred and rational in their prescribing behaviour.